vlang-association/blog/content/blog/meet-updated-playground.md

 [returned to online](https://twitter.com/v_language/status/1583480823151329280)
 October, 21 2022.

-It had problems, from a very slow editor to a look I did not like.
+It had problems, from a slow and inconvenient editor to a look I did not like.
 In two days I updated appearance, improved editor, and on October 25, 2022, the new playground was [launched](https://discord.com/channels/592103645835821068/592723761812209664/1034225971324256319).